romainjacquet/chirpstack-helm/README.md

   - [x] testing with a hardware gateway
   - [ ] include an integration to mongoDB
   - [ ] integrate the Kalisio maps to view data
-  - [ ] protect all service with a Keycloak webportal
+  - [ ] protect all services with a Keycloak webportal